 A Personalized Gift for Years to Come

 I DIY-ed this mini tool bench for him to enjoy for years to come and am excited to share the process with you guys, especially since it was a lot easier than I thought it would be!
-Of course I could have saved a lot of time by buying a pre-made tool bench, like this one, but I wanted to create one that looked a little less plastic/colorful and a bit more aligned with her home’s style/decor.
+Of course, I could have saved a lot of time by buying a pre-made tool bench, but I wanted to create one that looked a little less plastic/colorful and a bit more aligned with her home’s style/decor.
 That way it would blend in with her home and she wouldn’t feel as bad keeping it out and about 24/7.

 DIY Kid’s Tool Bench

 If you’re looking to recreate this look, I’m going to break down the process as much as I can.
 However I think it’s important to point out that there’s not one right way to tackle this project, so feel free to add your own style to this DIY project so it will fit your home or your child’s needs!

 - 30″ W x 18″ H x 12″ D Unfinished Cabinet (I bought this one, but you can upcycle one from home rehab places)